paul-shannon/sewardParkForestData/README.md

 # sewardParkForestData

 Archive and explor data collected in and about the old-growth doug-fir forest in Seattle's Seward Park

+Created December 9th, 2025.